Tristan22400/IAMC_format/README.md

 This repository is used to transform Wiliam's IAM data to the correct IAMC's format.
 A lot of work is still needed to convert all the variable in a correct way.

+## Add missing values in the programm.

 The following code enables everyone to transform the data for William to IAMC format in a partial way.
 To run correctly the code, you need to :
+-Exort dataset with the Vensim application in csv or excel.
+You need to click on : On a separate colum in the export options.
 - Create the File_To_Convert folder
 - Put the file to convert inside.
 - Install the numpy and pandas dependencies if the running of the cell above is not working.